1982 NCAA Division I men's basketball championship game: Media coverage

 In the days before the game was to be played there was significant coverage given to the two head coaches Smith and Thompson.
 The two had both served as coaches on the 1976 United States men's Olympic basketball team for the 1976 Summer Olympics in Montreal, Quebec, Canada.
 The two coaches first met in Washington D.C. while trying to recruit players from the same high school.
 Thompson was quoted saying that coach Smith "knows our philosophy and I know his philosophy."
 Smith talked of Thompson saying he was a personal friend of his and that he would maintain contact with him whether or not Thompson was still coaching.

 The relationship between Georgetown's Floyd and North Carolina's Worthy also drew some attention from the media.
 The two players grew up in Gastonia, North Carolina together, where they went to the same church and competed in high school against each other.
 Worthy commented that his family lives around two to three miles away from Floyd's.
 It was noted that the two would likely not interact much while playing as they did not play the same position.

 Both coaches told the media that they believed their respective teams should play far better than they did in the National semifinal games if they wanted to win the upcoming game.
 Coach Smith expressed concerns over Georgetown's shooting ability and feared that Floyd would come out shooting very well from the field.
 In addition, Smith noted that Ewing would play a large factor in the game because his defensive presence in the game limits second chance opportunities for Georgetown's opponents.
 Ken Rappoport of the Associated Press wrote of how North Carolina was a very disciplined team that takes only high-percentage shots.

 Venue

 The Louisiana Superdome was chosen as the venue for the Final Four of the 1982 NCAA Division I men's basketball tournament.
 The Superdome was selected over Rupp Arena in Lexington, Kentucky.
-Throughout the 1970s, the NCAA had considered hosting the Final Four in a domed football stadium, and the 1982 Final Four was the first time the tournament was held in a domed football stadium since 1971.
+Throughout the 1970s, the NCAA had considered hosting the Final Four in a domed football stadium, and the 1982 Final Four was the first time the tournament was held in a domed football stadium since 1971, which was held in Houston's Astrodome.

+Route to the game

 Broadcast

-The National Championship game was televised across the United States by CBS.
+The national championship game was televised across the United States by CBS.
 CBS obtained the rights to broadcast the NCAA Tournament, after the tournament had been previously broadcast by NBC.
 A total of 17.52 million homes, 30% of the television audience, watched the game.
-The broadcast earned a 21.5 Nielsen Rating, the second highest for the NCAA National Championship game at the time, after 1979.
+The broadcast earned a 21.5 Nielsen Rating, the second highest for the NCAA national championship game at the time, after 1979.